Cars boarding Eurotunnel train

 With a journey time of just 35 minutes, it beats the ferry by an hour, and the loading and unloading process is much faster too!

-When arriving, you’re then straight off the train, onto the motorway network and on your way!
+Upon arrival, you can instantly drive off the train, onto the motorway network and on your way!

 Eurotunnel FAQs